-Design Your Own Family-Focused Rain Forest Adventure of Fun and Discovery!
+Design Your Own Family-Focused Nature Adventure Filled with Fun and Discovery!

 The following itinerary is a sample.
 To customize this itinerary to your wishes and preferences, please contact an Adventure Specialist at 800-543-8917.

 Day 1: San Jose, Costa Rica